 Sir Richard Branson’s Necker Island has already secured its place as the most idyllic on the British Virgin Islands.
 But if you have an appetite for something more audacious, you’d be happy to hear The Rebel Billionaire even has that covered.
 Branson’s exclusive camp Mahali Mzuri is nothing short of an extended African safari.

-Sitting on raised platforms, these suites include a spacious bedroom with an en-suite bathroom, sitting area and a large deck with views over the landscape.
-And when you’re ready to step out from its luxurious confines, you’re greeted by twice daily game drives and guided walks throughout the Motorogi and Olare Orok Conservancies.
-But if you aren’t game for spotting game you can unwind by the infinity pool or get pampered with a spa treatment.
-A visit to the Maasai Mara National Reserve is another engaging activity and for the uninitiated (read: every city dweller) the local villages are also replete with Maasai tribe history.
+Sitting on raised platforms, these suites include a spacious bedroom with an en-suite bathroom, a sitting area, and a large deck with views over the landscape.
+And when you’re ready to step out from its luxurious confines, you’re greeted by twice-daily game drives and guided walks throughout the Motorogi and Olare Orok Conservancies.
+But if you aren’t game for spotting game, you can unwind by the infinity pool or get pampered with a spa treatment.
+A visit to the Maasai Mara National Reserve is another engaging activity, and for the uninitiated (read: every city dweller), the local villages are also replete with Maasai tribe history.